 A team of researchers at the National Oceanic and Atmospheric Administration rediscovered the scuttled U.S.S.
 Independence, determining the radiation risk of exploring the underwater aircraft carrier.

-About 42 miles southwest of San Francisco and 2,600 feet underwater sits the U.S.S.
+About 42 miles (68 kilometers) southwest of San Francisco and 2,600 feet (800 meters) underwater sits the U.S.S.
 Independence, a bombed-out relic from World War II.
 The aircraft carrier was a target ship in atomic weapon tests at Bikini Atoll in the Marshall Islands during the war.
-Then, in 1951, it was loaded up with 55-gallon drums of low-level radioactive waste and scuttled just south of the Farallon National Wildlife Refuge off the California coast.
+Then, in 1951, it was loaded up with 55-gallon (208-liter) drums of low-level radioactive waste and scuttled just south of the Farallon National Wildlife Refuge off the California coast.